ruby-concurrency/concurrent-ruby/docs-source/thread_pools.md

 ## ThreadPoolExecutor

-A [ThreadPoolExecutor](http://ruby-concurrency.github.io/concurrent-ruby/Concurrent/ThreadPoolExecutor.html) is a general-purpose thread pool that can be configured to have various behaviors.
+A {Concurrent::ThreadPoolExecutor} is a general-purpose thread pool that can be configured to have various behaviors.

 A `ThreadPoolExecutor` will automatically adjust the pool size according to the bounds set by `min-threads` and `max-threads`.
 When a new task is submitted and fewer than `min-threads` threads are running, a new thread is created to handle the request, even if other worker threads are idle.